Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 Jonny Evans' absence through injury has been key.
 He's played just once in the Premier League since November, and only 11 times for Leicester all season.

 But at 35, it was always going to be a risk relying on him regularly.
-Leicester just haven't had someone to galvanise the team during the many tough times on the pitch.
+Leicester just have not had someone to galvanise the team during the many tough times on the pitch.

-Much has been made of James Maddison's comments after the 5-3 defeat to Fulham, when he said his team wasn't "hungry enough to win the game".
-He has since taken to Twitter to explain that he meant Leicester weren't "aggressive and on the front foot in duels" rather than a lack of desire to win, or a failure to realise the importance of the club's predicament.
+Much has been made of James Maddison's comments after the 5-3 defeat to Fulham, when he said his team was not "hungry enough to win the game".
+He has since taken to Twitter to explain that he meant Leicester were not "aggressive and on the front foot in duels" rather than a lack of desire to win, or a failure to realise the importance of the club's predicament.

-However, his comments rang true with a lot of Leicester fans, who have felt for some time that too many of the players don't care enough.
+However, his comments rang true with a lot of Leicester fans, who have felt for some time that too many of the players do not care enough.

 Seven Leicester players are out of contract at the end of this season: Caglar Soyuncu, Evans, Daniel Amartey, Bertrand, Papy Mendy, Ayoze Perez and Youri Tielemans.